Spiritual, Moral, Social & Cultural

 - Encouraging tolerance and appreciation of the beliefs, value and customs of different cultures.

-Opportunities to nurture the cultural development of the child exist in all creative areas – IPC, PHSE, RE and collective worship.
+Opportunities to nurture the cultural development of the child exist in all creative areas – the Curriculum, PHSE, RE and collective worship.